 PEMF PMT 120

 The PMT120 is probably the most popular PEMF device in the world.
-Thousands of clinics and health professionals around the world love the WOW factor this device creates.
-Patients are immediately sold by the effects and feel of the spark chamber device.
+Thousands of individuals around the world love the WOW factor this device creates.

 The PMT 120 uses 2 square waves simultaneously to carry the magnetic field directly to the cell at up to 20,000 gauss.
 What does that mean to you?
 Instead of resonating just the receptors on the cell membrane, the PMT 120 delivers harmonic impulses that resonates the entire cell membrane.